embEDUx/documentation/usage/linux/README.md

 ### Platform Branch

 The platform branch has to contain the user patches and the build script.

+#### Build script
 A template for the build script looks like [this](template/platform_build).

 ```
 #! /bin/bash -ex